DerStimmler/better-aliexpress/README.md

 ### Add a new feature

-1. Add a new feature key of type `FeatureKey` in `src/lib/feature-key.ts`
+1. Add a new feature key to type `FeatureKey` in `src/lib/feature-key.ts`
 2. Create a new file inside `src/lib/features` containing two methods: one for when the feature is activated and another for when it's deactivated
 3. Add a new entry to the `features` array in `src/lib/features/features.ts`